 While the fixture Gods have been relatively kind to newly-promoted Sheffield Utd, the same can’t be said for their fellow Championship graduates Aston Villa and Norwich City.
 Villa face Liverpool, Man Utd and Arsenal in three of their last six games, while the Canaries take on Chelsea and Man City away from home in the final few weeks of the season.

 Bournemouth could also be vulnerable.
-The Cherries face Man Utd, Spurs, Leicester City, Man City and Everton to face in five of their final six fixtures – with a local derby against Southampton their other game in that list.
+The Cherries face Man Utd, Spurs, Leicester City, Man City and Everton in five of their final six fixtures – with a local derby against Southampton their other game in that list.

 All image sources from PA Images